scatterthought/semistatic-bearing/README.md

 ## Put those hands together!
 My semistatic design merges the static and BTU concepts.
 It has a main bearing sitting on subbearings (like a BTU), but the subbearings are embedded and don't spin (like a static bearing).

-My designs use the same sizes for the main ball and subbearings.
-It would be possible to use smaller subbearings, but since they don't spin their size is irrelevant.
+In all of my models, the main ball and subbearings are the same size.
+It would be possible to use smaller balls for subbearings, but since they don't spin their size is irrelevant.
 They just provide three static points of low-friction contact for the main bearing.
 So, it's more cost-effective to use the same size for all four balls (which can be bought in packs of 25/50/100/200).

 ## Is it better?
 I'm confident that a semistatic bearing is better than a static bearing or a cheap BTU.
 It's smooth and quiet, stiction is virtually non-existent, and supplies are easy to get online.
 It's also easy to clean since the bearings are exposed.